ADayn/Dayn_CSCI2270_FinalProject/README.md

 # Dayn_CSCI2270_FinalProject
 This is my final project for the CSCI 2270 - Data Structures class.
 It will be a binary tree-learning program, which shows students how a binary tree is implemented and formed.
 It will have both a red-black tree inplementation and a regular BST implementation.
+It builds on Assignment 7.
+For the tree print function to work properly, make sure you either try to print a small tree, or make the font on the terminal small while making the window take up the entire screen.

 Memebers: Albert Dayn